HertieDataScience/SyllabusAndLectures/README.md

 ## Part III: Data gathering, transformation, & analysis

-### Week 4: Introduction to Markup Languages and Literate Programming (2) + Automatic Data Gathering via Curl, API Packages + Cleaning
+### Week 4: Introduction to Markup Languages and Literate Programming (2) + Automatic Data Gathering via Curl, and API Packages

 We will finish up our introduction to Markup languages by venturing into two more advanced languages: HTML and LaTeX/BibTex.